microsoft/vscode-docs/docs/python/debugging.md

 ### `pythonPath`

-Points to the Python interpreter to be used for debugging purposes.
+Points to the Python interpreter to be used for debugging.
 If not specified, defaults to the interpreter identified in the `python.pythonPath` setting, which is equivalent to using the value `${config:python.pythonPath}`.
 To use a different interpreter, specify its path instead.

 You can specify platform-specific paths by placing `pythonPath` within a parent object named `osx`, `windows`, or `linux`.
 For example, the configuration for PySpark uses the following values: